Home > FAQ > Pole Fitness FAQ > Is Pole Dancing High Impact?

 falls or hard landings of course!) pole dancing can stress the joints,

 particularly the shoulders, if you do too much too soon.
-This is because you need time to build up muscle strength so that your joints and connective tissues aren't taking on more than they should.
+You need time to build up muscle strength so that your joints and connective tissues aren't taking on more than they should.
+Also remember that, as a rule, connective tissues themselves take longer to adapt to the demands of new movements and new workouts.

 If you